Where To Build A Website – Know What Others Won’t Tell

 What’s The Difference Between Wix and WordPress?

-Another thing.
-A website can definitely be created for free.
-But cannot run without some input costs – we will come to that later in a separate blog.
+A website can be created for free, but cannot run without input costs — more on that in another blog.

 Advantages

-- Readymade and easiest to create and publish a website.
+• Readymade and easy to publish a website.

 Disadvantages